SAP-samples/abap-cheat-sheets/10_ABAP_SQL_Hierarchies.md

 learn some additional syntax and then you can start right away.

 > **💡 Note**<br>
 > The examples in this cheat sheet are only relevant for [standard ABAP](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenstandard_abap_glosry.htm), i. e. the unrestricted ABAP language scope.
-Find the artifacts used in the code snippets in your on-premise system.
+Find the artifacts used in the code snippets in your on-premise ABAP system.

 <p align="right"><a href="#top">⬆️ back to top</a></p>